microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

 #### B. Compile and upload the Arduino sketch

-Use `Ctrl+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Upload**.
+Use `Cmd+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Upload**.
 Then it will start compiling and uploading the Arduino sketch.
 After it is done, the DevKit will reboot and start running the code.

 ## Test the project